logo

 How HiLo Works image

-• Deck Exhaustion: As cards are drawn, the composition of the remaining deck changes, impacting subsequent probability calculations.
-Some HiLo variants reshuffle the deck mid-game, while others continue until the deck is depleted, requiring players to track which cards have appeared.
+• Deck Dynamics: As cards are dealt, the remaining deck changes, influencing the odds for the next card.
+Some HiLo versions reshuffle the deck mid-game, while others play through until the deck is empty, requiring keen players to keep track of which cards have already appeared.

-• Remaining Card Counts: After a card is shown, players should mentally update how many cards of each rank remain.
-For example, if a 7 is on the table, there are six lower ranks (1–6) and six higher ranks (8–13) initially, assuming a fresh deck.
+• Counting Remaining Cards: After a card is shown, mentally update how many cards of each rank are still in the deck.
+For instance, if a 7 is showing and the deck is fresh, there are initially six lower ranks (1-6) and six higher ranks (8-13) remaining.

-HiLo’s incremental gameplay invites players to string together multiple correct predictions for higher cumulative payouts.
-Each correct guess raises the multiplier for subsequent rounds.
+HiLo's incremental gameplay is designed to keep you hooked, as stringing together multiple correct predictions leads to bigger cumulative payouts.
+Each successful guess increases the multiplier for the next round, rewarding your consistent play.

 • Initial Prediction: A player views the first face-up card and wagers on “Higher” or “Lower.”